Updated: 16-01-2026 at 5:30 PM

 Read More: Indian Railways Directed To Pay 1 Lakh To Passenger For Negligence, Bag Stolen During Journey

-The explanation of this Section in the Act also describes who all are included under ‘passengers’.
+The explanation of this Section in the Act also describes who is included under ‘passengers’.
 The following are counted as passengers:

 The legal position on the payment of compensation for railway accidents was made clear in the case of Rathi Menon v.
-Union of India where the Court opined that the compensatory sections in the Railways Act of 1989 are not for the benefit of the administration but for speedy loss recovery of the victim passengers.
+Union of India, where the Court opined that the compensatory sections in the Railways Act of 1989 are not for the benefit of the administration but for the speedy recovery of the victim passengers.

 Read More: Can’t Find a Confirmed Train Ticket Booking?
 Try This

-The Bonafide passengers can apply with the Railway Claims Tribunal which has jurisdiction over the area where the incident occurred or where the complainant/claimant resides.
-The following people can file a compensation claim:
+The Bonafide passengers can apply to the Railway Claims Tribunal, which has jurisdiction over the area where the incident occurred or where the complainant/claimant resides.
+The railway accident compensation eligibility is as follows:

 A person who has sustained the injury or suffered any loss, or